centrahq/api-documentation/source/guides/cms/custom-attributes.md

      - No options available.
 ```

-#### Attributes with multi-select value
+#### Connecting to multiple attributes using multi-select

-Selectable mapped attributes can be configured so that multiple values can be selected at once.
-This is achieved by adding parameter `'multi' => true` to the attribute.
+Mapped attributes can be configured so that multiple attributes can be selected at once.
+This is achieved by adding parameter `'multi' => true` to the attribute (not on the elements inside the attribute).
+This only works for mapped attributes (where `'readonly' => true`).
 For example, a multi-choice `Label` attribute can be configured like this:

 ```eval_rst
 .. code-block:: php